 Finally I highly recommend check in stations that have matching visuals at the place the student is going.
 They take their visual with them and match it to a visual at the area to check in.
 This helps make the schedule use more concrete and they can see how and why to use it.
 When they just remove a schedule piece and put it in the finished pocket without a check in it becomes a task they have to do with no meaning.

-Schedules are wonderful tools for teaching independence but also for teaching flexibility.
+Schedules are wonderful tools for teaching independence but also for the ultimate goal of teaching flexibility.
 If we do it right students should never become rigid using schedules.
-And if they can navigate the day without assistance, reminders and problems on the worst day then their schedule is like my calendar and to do list.
-And I wouldn’t even try to live without them.
+And if they can navigate any next task and part of the day without assistance, reminders and problems on the worst day then their schedule is like my calendar and to do list.
+And I wouldn’t even try to live without them these types of visual schedules in the classroom.

 LOOKING FOR VISUAL SUPPORTS?

-I’ve got themed visual bundles including picture-symbol schedules (with words), written card schedules, visual cueing rings, group schedules, classroom rules and classroom job sets.
+I’ve got themed visual bundles including picture-symbol schedules (with words), written card schedules, visual cueing rings, group schedules, classroom rules and autism classrooms job sets.
 All in sets for preschool / elementary and secondary students.

-Click the images below to check them out in my store!
+Click the images below to check out more about visual schedules in the classroom in my store!